andrewM202/cset/Dictionary.md

 - **HTML / Hypertext markup language** : a markup language consisting of different elements you can wrap (mark up) content in to give it meaning (semantics) and structure.

+- **CSS / Cascading Style Sheets** - A rule-based language used to apply styles to HTML

+- **JavaScript** - Used to add interactivity to web sites

+- **ISPs** -

+- **Latency** - The delay in response between a user and a server.

+- **Linters** - A tool that highlights places you have not followed a given set of rules properly

+- **Minifiers** - A tool that removes all the whitespace from code files

+- **Libraries and Frameworks** - Allow creation of certain types of websites very quickly

+- **Back-end / Service side languages** - A class of programming languages that are run on a server before the result is sent to a browser to be displayed.
+Includes ASP.NET, Python, PHP, and NodeJS.

+- **Front-end / Client side languages** - A class of Programming languages that are run by a browser to produce a website front-end for users.
+Includes JavaScript, Html, and CSS,

+- **Performance** - Getting websites to load as quickly as possible.

+- **Accessibility** - Making websites usable by as many types of people as possible.
+Includes those with audio or visual impairments, or physical or cognitive disabilities.

+- **Internationalization** - Making website usable by people who speak different languages

+- **Responsive web design** - Practice of making functionality and layouts flexible so they can adapt to different browsers.

+- **Privacy** - Not spying on people, and collecting the minimum amount of data possible

+- **Security** - Constructing website in a secure way so malicious users cannot steal information

+- **Cross-browser compatibility** - The practice of making a webpage available to as many users as possible.

+- **Clients** - The typical web user’s inter-connected devices and web accessing software on those devices.

+- **Servers** - Computers that store webpages, sites, or apps.
+When a client device wants to access a webpage, a copy of the webpage is downloaded from the server onto the client machine to be displayed in the user's web browser.

+- **DNS / Domain Name Servers** - Similar to address book for websites.
+A web address typed in a browser looks at the DNS to find the website’s real address before it can retrieve the website.

+- **TCP/IP** - Stands for Transmission Control Protocol and Internet Protocol.
+They are communication protocols that define how data should travel across the internet.

+- **Internet connection** - Allows sending and receiving of data on the web.

+- **Component files** - The main files a website is built on, which include code and asset files.
+Code files are mainly HTML, CSS, and JavaScript while Asset files are things like images, videos, pdfs, and word documents.

+- **Data packets** - Used to send website files as a series of small pieces

+- **IP Address** - Represents a unique location on the web.
+They are a series of numbers and periods, like 24.124.325.52.
+DNS is created so that a url can be typed instead of the entire IP address: DNS match the IP with the web address.

 ------------------------------------------------------------------------

 <h2> JavaScript Methods and Functions </h2>